Deutschlandstipendium

 Special scholarships for students with a thematic focus:

-• History of the Ruhr region and structural change in heavy industrial conurbations
+• History of the Ruhr area and structural change in heavy industrial conurbations

 • Banking history